 Step 1: Go out frequently

 Puppies have small bladders and should be given regular, frequent opportunities to go outside for a potty break.
-As they grow older, they will be able to wait for longer periods of time, but new puppies should be taken out about every two hours.
+As they grow older, they will be able to wait for longer periods of time, but new puppies should be taken out about every 2 hours.
 Keep watch on your puppy just in case he begins to pace or is seemingly sniffing around for a spot to "go" so that you can hurry him outside.

 Take your puppy outside to a preferred spot and tell him to "go potty."
 It may take some time, but as soon as he goes (even if it's just a little) be sure to praise!

-Tip: Take your puppy out immediately after he wakes up, after each time he eats/drinks, and after play sessions.
+Tip: Take your puppy out immediately after he wakes up, after every time he eats/drinks, and after play sessions.

 Step 2: Reward for a job well done

-By praising your puppy every time he successfully "goes potty" outside, you are positively reinforcing desired behavior which means he is more likely to continue "going potty" in the correct place.
-Give verbal praise or a treat immediately after your puppy has finished.
+By praising your puppy every time he successfully "goes potty" outside, you positively reinforce desired behavior which means he is more likely to continue "going potty" in the correct place.
+Give verbal praise or a treat immediately after your puppy finishes.

-Tip: Wait until your puppy has finished eliminating before offering praise.
+Tip: Wait until your puppy finishes eliminating before offering praise.
 If you praise your puppy while he is going, it may cause a distraction and prevent him from finishing.

 Step 3: Get into a routine

-By introducing your puppy to a regular eating, sleeping, potty schedule, he will quickly learn to expect certain activities at certain times of the day.
-Your puppy should be receiving meals 3-4 times per day, so make sure that these occur at the same time every day, followed by a potty break after each meal.
+By introducing your puppy to a regular eating, sleeping, and potty schedule, he will quickly learn to expect certain activities at certain times of the day.
+Your puppy should be receiving meals 3 - 4 times per day, so make sure that these occur at the same time every day, followed by a potty break after each meal.